 Of course, sometimes it’s nice to pay for a pass like this just for peace of mind (you can take as much transport as you want, and visit tons of places for free).
 It can also motivate you to visit more places.
 Ultimately, it depends on what will best suit your traveling habits.

 There are a couple essentials you’ll need for a trip to France, if you’re coming from outside the EU.
 These links go to Amazon if you’re planning to shop there anyways, but I also want to encourage you to buy from small, local shops, if you can.

 - Universal adapter—I used this one during my one-year stay in France, and when I traveled to the UK.
 Keep in mind that this doesn’t have USB C charging ports, so you’ll need a USB to USB C cable or adapter if that’s what your phone needs.

 - European SIM card—You can buy SIM cards once in France (I recommend Lycamobile, which is cheap and can be found in many “tabac” or corner shops).
 But, if you want cell service upon arrival, you’ll need to buy something at home, or at the airport.
 This SIM card has good reviews, but feel free to shop around as well.

-If you have any questions, feel free to email me or send me a DM on instagram!
+If you have any questions, feel free to leave them in the comments!